fr0gger03/vsan-scaleio/vsan-training-doc.md

     2. Identify and Define performance and capacity metrics used for profiles
     3. What are the different server profiles?
     4. Ready Nodes with Dell
-  4. ScaleIO Ready Nodes
-    1. Something similar to above for ScaleIO?
+  4. HCI Appliance
+    1. VxRAIL
+    2. VxRACK?

 * The training is suggested to last 1 day (at this point ☺)
 * We should include cross-Federation and cross-functional groups (VCE, VMware, EMC, DPS, etc) wherever possible.